-This course is a college-level introductory communication course that explores the basic concepts of interpersonal, small group, and public communication.
-Topics include group communication, intercultural communication, interpersonal communication, the nature and value of language, nonverbal communication, persuasion and the art of rhetoric, public speaking, and listening skills.
-The class is conducted in a lecture/discussion format with numerous presentations and speech performance projects.
-At the end of the course, all students will take the Statewide Dual Credit exam and students with a passing score will receive credit for COMM 2025: Fundamentals of Communication at all public Tennessee universities and colleges.
+This course is a college-level introductory survey of the discipline of human communication that fulfills General Education requirements for oral communication at most postsecondary institutions.
+Topics include public speaking, group communication, intercultural communication, interpersonal communication, the nature and value of language, nonverbal communication, persuasion and the art of rhetoric, and listening skills.
+This class is conducted in a lecture/discussion format with numerous presentations and speech performance projects.
+This course satisfies a Humanities Focus Area requirement.
+Students taking this course will be scheduled in Speech Communications Honors for Semester 1 and receive the Dual Enrollment Credit in Semester 2.